BE PREPARED

 You will need the following documents for completing the online CAS Request form:

-- If you need a CAS Eligibility Interview, you will also need to have your financial evidence ready for uploading.
-Please see below for more information.
+• If you need a CAS Eligibility Interview, you will also need to have your financial evidence ready for uploading.
+Please see below for more information on how much money you need to have and how to demonstrate this.

 How to complete the CAS Request form